nasiryahm/SNNSimulatorComparison/README.md

 #### Multi-threaded Comparison
 ![Multi-threaded Comparison](Benchmarks/VogelsAbbott/_results/auryn_multithreaded/multithreaded_comparison.png)
 Above, only Spike and auryn are compared.
 Auryn is benchmarked with 1, 2, 4, and 8 threads on a system with a 16 core Intel Xeon E5-2623 v4.
 These benchmarks are shown as black points on the plot above.
 An exponential decay curve is fit to the auryn datapoints as shown in black.
-For comparison, the single-threaded, single-GPU speed of Spike is shown in red to compare.
+For comparison, the single-threaded, single-GPU speed of Spike is shown in red.

 ### Brunel 10,000 Neuron / 10^7 Synapse Plastic Network
 Source Paper: